The best restaurants to have opened in Dubai so far this year

 Keen to be seen somewhere new?
 Check out these cool hotspots…

 Dubai is a melting pot for new restaurants, and we wouldn’t be doing our job properly if we didn’t keep you updated with the very best ones to check out.
-We’ve only just reached the second quarter of the year, and already there’s quite a few new openings that have got us excited.
+We’ve only just reached the second half of the year, and already there’s quite a few new openings that have got us excited.

 Pipped as the region’s first female-led restaurant, Fi’lia is the newly opened SLS Dubai’s stunning Italian restaurant, complete with Burj-facing terrace.
 The contemporary-meets-casual decor features rattan furniture and copper hardware to create a welcoming feminine space.
 The menu is split into three – nonna (grandmother), mamma (mother) and filia (daughter) – and features recipes passed down through generations.
 Expect fresh ingredients from the firewood oven and grill, handmade breads and pasta, overlooking Dubai from 70 floors high.